 With the constant beating of a blazing sun, it’s absolutely essential to drink plenty of H20.
 The average adult loses two to three quarts of water a day through normal body functions.
 When the temperature increases, so should your water intake.
 Drink at least eight 8-ounce servings of water per day; a number that only increases the more active you are.

-– Storm Safety –
+– Storm Safety in Florida –

 3. Assess Your Insurance Policy Coverage